boxgrinder/boxgrinder.org/blog/2011-05-19-cloud-sigma-delivery-support.md

 BoxGrinder Build encapsulates powerful functionality, such as the ability to define, build and deliver an appliance, into a simple and concise pipeline.
 Ultimately, only a single command needs executing in order to build, convert and deliver a custom-defined appliance into your chosen environment.

-For some use-cases, appliances might only be run within internal or private infrastructure, hence BoxGrinder provides [local file-system delivery and SFTP support](/tutorials/boxgrinder-build-plugins/).
-However, BoxGrinder offers similarly succinct platform conversion and delivery methods exist for public infrastructure, and as of release 0.9.2 support has been added for [CloudSigma](http://www.cloudsigma.com/), a provider of cloud services throughout Europe.
+For some use-cases appliances might only be run within internal or private infrastructure, hence BoxGrinder provides [local file-system delivery and SFTP support](/tutorials/boxgrinder-build-plugins/).
+However, BoxGrinder also offers similarly succinct platform conversion and delivery methods for public infrastructure, and as of release 0.9.2 support has been added for [CloudSigma](http://www.cloudsigma.com/), a provider of cloud services throughout Europe.

 In this blog-post we demonstrate a basic, but complete, work-flow to specify, build and deliver an appliance to CloudSigma.